benjypng/logseq-kanban-plugin/README.md

 ![](/screenshots/demo.gif)

 2. Taking the "TODO, DOING, DONE" approach.
 Just need to ensure that the parent block for your data is labelled `tasks` or `TASKS`.
+This approach supports only having the above 3 columns.

 ![](/screenshots/demo2.gif)